ohhi-vn/location_simulator/README.md

 LocationSimulator.start()
 ```

-With default config simulator will print to Logger with default config
+With default config simulator will print location to console by Logger.

 Start with your callback & config: